jbon/design-dependencies/README.md

 ## Installation and use
 There is no installation required.
 Just download the package on a local folder.
 To use the application, open the file "Design-dependencies.html" with a web brower.
 That's it!
 The tool is still under development, so there is no user manual so far.
+A bit of development documentastion is available [here](doc/Development-doc.md).
 Work in progress...

 ## Dependencies / credits